Trifolium bolanderi

-It is listed as a Vulnerable species by the California Department of Fish and Wildlife and IUCN, and is on the California Native Plant Society Inventory of Rare and Endangered Plants as a Fairly endangered species.

 Description

 Trifolium bolanderi is a perennial herb growing in clumps with upright stems and mostly hairless herbage.
 The leaves are arranged around the base of the stem.
 Each is made up of oval leaflets with toothed edges.

-The inflorescence is a head of flowers 1 or 2 centimeters wide, the flowers soon drooping to hang from the head in a parasol-shaped arrangement.
+The inflorescence is a head of flowers 1 or 2 cm wide, the flowers soon drooping to hang from the head in a parasol-shaped arrangement.
 Each flower has a calyx of dark purple or black sepals that contrasts with the pale pinkish corolla.
-The tubular corolla measures just over a centimeter long.
+The tubular corolla measures just over 1 cm long.